-Duggar testified that due to Simmons' inexperience with public works, it was not aware of, and did not comply with, the requirements to submit to applicable apprenticeship committees the DAS 140 and DAS 142 forms.
-She testified that the prime contractor did not inform her of the requirement to submit the forms, nor did DLSE inform them of those requirements until July 2015, when the Assessment was served.
-Duggar testified that they had received assessment of penalties for apprenticeship violations from DLSE for other jobs that were undertaken during the same period of time as the Project, but that those assessments were received after the work on the Project was completed.
+Duggar testified that due to Simmons' inexperience with public works projects, it was not aware of, and did not comply with, the requirement to submit to applicable apprenticeship committees the DAS 140 and DAS 142 forms.
+She testified that the prime contractor did not inform her of the requirement to submit the forms; nor did DLSE inform Simmons of those requirements until July 2015 when the Assessment was served.
+Duggar testified that Simmons had received assessment of penalties for apprenticeship violations from DLSE for other jobs that were undertaken during the same period of time as the Project, but that those assessments were received after the work on the Project at issue here was completed.

-Duggar testified that she was alerted by a representative of the District Council of Plasterers and Cement Masons of Northern California Local 300 (Local 300) that the DAS 140 and 142 forms needed to be filed with the applicable apprenticeship committees in the geographic area of the Project.
-In turn, Duggar submitted a DAS 142 form to Local 300 in October 2013.
-Rivera testified that although Simmons had submitted the DAS 140 and 142 forms in October 2013, Simmons indicated on the forms that apprentices were to report for work on June 17, 2013, a date in the past.
-Rivera testified that she assessed a penalty for failure to submit DAS 142 forms because she considered the request for apprentices as invalid since the dispatch date had already passed and also because the forms were incomplete.

-Duggar further testified that a Local 300 representative informed Simmons that if it paid wages to a particular apprentice who would have been dispatched to work on the Project, Local 300 would not lodge a complaint with the DLSE.
-A "dispatch" document dated April 3, 2014, from Local 300 and a copy of a check dated April 7, 2014, shows that Simmons paid apprentice Ryan Ehrlich, \$3,421.57 for the purpose of "settling" the apprenticeship violations.
-As addressed below, this demand by the representative of Local 300 is troubling, and was neither authorized nor appropriate under the applicable enforcement provisions of the Labor Code and apprenticeship regulations.
+Duggar testified that she was alerted by a representative of the District Council of Plasterers and Cement Masons of Northern California, Local 300 (Local 300) that the DAS 140 and 142 forms needed to be filed with the applicable apprenticeship committees in the geographic area of the Project.
+A Local 300 representative informed Simmons that if it paid wages to a particular apprentice who would have been dispatched to work on the Project, Local 300 would not lodge a complaint with the DLSE.
+A "dispatch" document dated April 3, 2014, from Local 300 and a copy of a check dated April 7, 2014, shows that Simmons paid apprentice Terry Butler the sum of \$5,445.90 for the purpose of

-&lt;sup>8 According to Rivera's penalty review an applicable Cement Mason apprenticeship committee program within the geographic area of the Project is the Northern California Cement Masons J.A.T.C. in Pleasanton, California.
+4 According to Rivera's penalty review, the applicable Cement Mason apprenticeship committee program within the geographic area of the Project was the Northern California Cement Masons J.A.T.C. in Pleasanton, California.